 Steven W. Stone is a securities lawyer who counsels clients on regulations governing broker-dealers, investment advisers and bank fiduciaries, and pooled investment vehicles.
 Head of the firm’s financial institutions practice, Steve counsels most of the largest and most prominent US broker-dealers, investment banks, investment advisers, and mutual fund organizations.
-He regularly represents clients before the US Securities and Exchange Commission (SEC), both in seeking regulatory relief and assisting clients in enforcement or examination matters.
+He regularly represents clients before the US Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA), both in seeking regulatory relief and assisting clients in enforcement or examination matters.

-Steve advises major US broker-dealers in the private wealth and private client businesses that offer investment advice and brokerage services to high-net-worth clients as well as broker-dealers serving self-directed clients.
+Steve advises major US broker-dealers in the private wealth and private client businesses that offer investment advice and brokerage services to high-net-worth and retail clients as well as broker-dealers serving self-directed clients.
 In this connection, Steve has counseled numerous broker-dealers and investment advisers on the SEC’s new retail advice regulations, including Regulation Best Interest and Form CRS.
 He also advises broker-dealers and investment advisers in the managed account or wrap fee area, and serves as counsel to the Money Management Institute, the principal trade association focused on managed accounts.
 Steve also counsels various institutional investment advisers and banks on investment management issues, including conflicts, trading, disclosure, advertising, distribution, and other ongoing regulatory compliance matters.
 He also works as counsel on various matters to the Securities Industry and Financial Markets Association’s (SIFMA) and the Investment Company Institute (ICI).

 Steve’s practice includes counseling clients on varied regulatory and transactional matters including the development of innovative products and services; regulation and operation of managed account (or wrap fee) programs and hedge funds; trading issues affecting broker-dealers and investment advisers; soft dollar arrangements; special regulatory issues for advice provided to retail investors (including under SEC Reg.
 BI); interpretive and no-action letter requests; insider trading issues; and related matters.
-He guides clients through SEC, Financial Industry Regulatory Authority (FINRA), and state investigations and enforcement actions.
+He guides clients through SEC, FINRA, and state investigations and enforcement actions.
 Additionally, he counsels clients on mergers, acquisitions, and joint ventures involving broker-dealers and investment advisers.